UniLogin/UniLogin/docs/source/relayer.rst

 ENS registration
 ----------------

-This script registers new ENS domain.
+To use UniversalLogin with your own ENS domain, you will need to register it, connect to the resolver and deploy own registrar.
+There is a script for that.

+`Note:` script currently works only for ``.test`` domains.
+Tested on the Rinkeby and the Ropsten test networks.

+You can register domain on two ways: from command line and programmatically.
 To use registered domain in your relayer, type its name in relayer config.

 From command line